mehmetkillioglu/aihub_tampere_nov/README.md

 _Tip: ROS2 has an autocomplete feature.
 After you enter some letters, you can use tab or double tab to complete the command._

 ## Step 3 - Give a 2D Pose Estimate
 After Gazebo and RVIZ are initialized, you need to give an 2D Pose Estimate of the robot.
-This is required because in the beginning, the SLAM algorithm does not actually know where to look.
-By giving the 2D Estimate Pose, the SLAM algorithm, in this case just matching so ACML, matches the laser scan with the existing map file.
+This is required because in the beginning, the localization algorithm does not actually know where to look.
+By giving the 2D Estimate Pose, the localization algorithm, in this case just matching so ACML (a probabilistic localization system for a robot moving in 2D), matches the laser scan with the existing map file.
 Afterwards, you can see the location of the Robot on RVIZ, and continue giving Navigation2 Goal.

 Click 2D Pose Estimate (1.), and click and drag at the 2. area to have a similar green arrow.
 You do not need to be exactly specific for this step, just a coarse estimation is enough.
 Even if the localization is bad at the start, by the time that robot is moving around, you can see that the localization gets better.